 "Working in partnership with GPs and practice teams, Patient Participation Groups ensure the patients perspective is at the heart of local provision so that services are of high quality and continuously improve."Source: National Association for Patient Participation (N.A.P.P)

-We have had a very active Patient Participation Group supporting the practice since 2006.
+We have had a very active Patient Representative Group supporting the practice since 2006.
 The Group seeks to encourage patients to give their views and opinions about the services provided by the practice.
 Membership is voluntary and we meet regularly throughout the year depending on involvement with practice projects.

-If you are interested in supporting and guiding the practice from the patient's point of view or if you would simply like to find out more, please contact the Chair of the PPG by email email@example.com or write to the group or Lynn McGowan, Business Manager, at the practice.
+If you are interested in supporting and guiding the practice from the patient's point of view or if you would simply like to find out more, please contact the Chair of the PRG by email PPGcarnoustiemg.firstname.lastname@example.org or write to the group or Lynn McGowan, Business Manager, at the practice.

 Further information about Patient Participation Groups, including their history and what they do, is available in the publication What is a Patient Participation Group: A Brief Guide.
 Further information is also available from the National Association for Patient Participation (N.A.P.P.), the UK wide umbrella body for patient-led groups in general practice.

 Responsibility for their health and work as a

 Team with their practice to ensure that patients are well